zestor/CRMExpert/README.md

 4. Use lesser matches as 'few shot' comparisons to increase OpenAI relevance to missing or newer information from when OpenAI stopped crawling the web
 5. Use low temperature in OpenAI to reduce the chance of OpenAI just making up false information
 6. Save AI responses to disk and memory
 7. A human is checking the chat answers JSON files to make sure they are the best answers.
-Or even better preloading the directory based on a good source such as consultant answers to Email request/response, Slack request/response threads, Salesforce Support Case request/response, etc...
+Or even better preloading based on a good source such as consultant answers to Email request/response, Slack request/response threads, Salesforce Support Case request/response, etc...

 # Future:
 ## Simultaneous query search engines for user question